gvwilson/sensibleadventures/cloudherd/new.md

 prince opened his mouth.
 "Not unless you've suddenly learned how to mind-speak with clouds, because this one isn't going *anywhere* unless I tell him to."

+She kept her arms crossed through the shouting and somewhat weakened roaring that followed.
+She had to take them to Gandan because only the royal army could rescue her fellow villagers.
+She had to because if the cloudherds tried to take on Princess Shudarga's troops they'd be slaughtered.
+Because the prince commanded her to.
+Because the *tiger* commanded her.

+"I don't 'have to' anything!" she shouted back when her temper finally snapped.
+"If my mother or my granna were here, I'd do whatever they told me.
+Or maybe Grappa Gas---*maybe*---but that's about it.
+Like I said, unless you've magically learned how to cloudherd, we're going to go and find some grownups.
+Now how about both of you shut up for a little while and let me steer this cloud?
+Because all this shouting is scaring him, and if he decides to drop you, I'm not going to even *try* to stop him!"

+It took her a moment to realize that Kulbinder's wheezing was actually a chuckle.
+"What!?" she demanded.

+"You would have made a fine rhinoceros," he said.

+"What's a rhinoceros?" she asked suspiciously.

+They flew in silence after that, Thokmay next to Kulbinder and Noxy cross-legged a few strides away.
+She was so lost in her own thoughts and fears that it wasn't until a stray snowflake snagged on her eyebrow that she realized a storm was coming around the corner of the pass up ahead.

+She swore under her breath as she stood and flexed her foot, which had gone to sleep, and shaded her eyes with her hand.
+They were nimbus clouds, she realized, her heart sinking.
+Big ones, swollen with a full winter's grazing on the snowfields of the high Brumosos.
+If it was just a few weeks later, her mother would have the villagers up on their clouds to guide them south to bring much-needed rain to farmers' fields in the Ninety Kingdoms.
+She had no chance of doing that on her own---no chance of doing anything except get out of their way or go under them and hope she didn't spook them.

+"Get the blanket," she said to Thokmay, belatedly adding, "Your Highness.
+Tuck it in around Kulbinder---it isn't much, but it's all we have to keep him warm."

+"How bad is it going to get?"
+Thokmay asked, reaching for the pack.

+"Bad enough," Noxy replied grimly.

+It wasn't bad---it was worse.
+The bulls at the front of the herd were still fighting for leadership.
+Every butt and shove threw a flesh flurry of snow into the air.
+The cows and calves behind them picked up on their agitation and shed snow of their own, until the air was a soup of wet white flakes whipped every which way by gusts of wind.

+The three travelers were soaked in minutes and shivering soon after.
+"We'll freeze if we don't get out of this!"
+Thokmay said, shouting to be heard.

+"I know!"
+Noxy shouted back.
+"But I don't know how big this herd is---it could stretch halfway to Chaghan!"

+"Then let's turn around!"

+She shook her head.
+"We can't outrun them!" she said, not sure it was true but not wanting there to be a reason to head toward Gandan.
+"We'll have to set down!"

+"But then we'll just freeze on the ground!" the prince protested.

+"No we won't.
+There's a place up ahead where we can get shelter."  *A place I really wanted to never visit again,* she added to herself grimly, but it looked like they were fresh out of choices.